KCFT-TV

-KCFT-TV was an independent television station operating on channel 42 at Concord, California, United States.
+KCFT-TV (channel 42) was an independent television station in Concord, California, United States.
 The station was owned by Jerry Bassett, Inc., and broadcast for seven months in 1966.

 History

 Jerry Bassett, Inc., filed in 1965 to move channel 16, an educational reserved assignment at Cotati, to Concord for immediate commercial use; Bassett had previously managed a Contra Costa County radio station, KKIS.
 The Federal Communications Commission declined but instead suggested moving channel 42, another reserved assignment, from Stockton to nearby Pittsburg, where it could still be used in Concord under a rule permitting the use of an allocation in a nearby community within 15 mi.
 Bassett then received a construction permit for channel 42 on May 25, 1965.
 The station was initially planned for a November 1 debut, broadcasting from a transmitter and interim studios on Willow Pass Road between Pittsburg and Concord and utilizing offices on A Street in Concord; however, the station struggled to obtain local and tower permits in a timely manner.

-KCFT-TV signed on the air on February 5, 1966.
+KCFT-TV had signed on the air on February 5, 1966.
 At that year's National Association of Broadcasters convention, Bassett stated that the total investment made in starting the station was $470,000; despite eliminating what he called "frills and extras", the station's programming still included daily hours of news and sports.
 However, much of the rest of it was older fare; San Francisco Examiner television columnist Dwight Newton described KCFT-TV's lineup as "mostly a collection of network and syndicated films revisited".